Deep Limits of Residual Neural Networks: Introduction

 The impact of this $\Gamma$-convergence result is twofold.
-On the one hand it is an important ingredient in showing that the ouput of an already trained network for given input data is, in the sense made precise by Corollary~\ref{cor:convergenceforwardpass} (under the assumption that Conjecture~\ref{conjecture} is true), approximately the output of a dynamical system which has the input data as initial condition.
-On the other hand, it shows that the training step itself is a discrete approximation of a continuum process.
-This opens up the possibility of using techniques from partial differential equations (PDEs) to solve the minimisation problem for $\cE_\infty$ in order to obtain (approximate) solutions to the $n$-layer training step.
+On the one hand it is an important ingredient in showing that the output of an already trained network for given input data is, in the sense made precise by Corollary~\ref{cor:convergenceforwardpass}, approximately the output of a dynamical system which has the input data as initial condition.
+On the other hand, it shows that the training step itself is a discrete approximation of a continuum variational problem.
+This opens up the possibility of using techniques from partial differential equations (PDEs) to solve the minimisation problem for $\cE_\infty$ in order to obtain (approximate) solutions to the $n$-layer training step; such as Pontryagin's maximum principle~\cite{li18,e19}.
 It also opens up the possibility to construct different networks by using different discretisations of the ODE, as in the midpoint network in \cite{chang2017reversible}.